nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-reliable-actors-notes-on-actor-type-serialization.md

 <properties
-   pageTitle="Note sulla serializzazione dei tipi di attori di Reliable Actors | Microsoft Azure" description="Illustra i requisiti di base per la definizione delle classi serializzabili che possono essere usate per definire le interfacce e lo stato di Service Fabric Reliable Actors." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors notes on actor type serialization | Microsoft Azure" description="Discusses basic requirements for defining serializable classes that can be used to define Service Fabric Reliable Actors states and interfaces" services="service-fabric" documentationCenter=".net" authors="vturecek"